Recursivity and Contingency, Yuk Hui

-To see I can help connect culture with business, check out my LinkedIn or CV.
+To see I can help connect culture with business, check out my LinkedIn.

 My background shapes the way I see the world and conduct research.

 Click here for all things related to human-technology interaction and beyond: dynamics, tension, culture, affective experience, perceptibility, and more.

 My research interest lies in understanding how sociocultural and biographical factors influence human-technology interaction.